Zhang Wei (footballer, born 2000)

-Zhang Wei (张威 (張威, Zhāng Wēi); born 16 May 2000) is a Chinese professional footballer who plays as a forward for China League One club Guangxi Pingguo.
+Zhang Wei (张威 (張威, Zhāng Wēi); born 16 May 2000) is a Chinese professional footballer who plays as a forward for Chinese Super League club Shanghai Shenhua.

 Club career

 Zhang Wei was promoted to the senior team of Hebei China Fortune (later renamed as Hebei) within the 2019 Chinese Super League season and would make his debut in a league game on 1 June 2019 against Guangzhou R&F F.C. in a 2–2 draw.
 On 28 July 2021, he scored his first senior goal in a league game over Dalian Professional in a 1–0 victory.
 He would start to go on to establish himself as a regular within the team.
 At the end of the 2022 Chinese Super League campaign he was part of the team that was relegated at the end of the campaign.
 On 7 April 2023, Hebei announced that operations were going to cease immediately due to financial difficulties.

 On 11 April 2023, Zhang joined top tier club Shanghai Shenhua for the start of the 2023 Chinese Super League campaign.
 He would make his debut for the club in a league game on 16 April 2023 against Shandong Taishan in a 1–0 victory.

 On 08 January 2025, Zhang was loaned to another top tier club Tianjin Jinmen Tiger.